-- 1. At least two of these must be for the campus newspaper (COM 108 or 308). - 2.
-At least one applied publication course must be at the 300 level (COM 307 or 308).
+1. At least two of these must be for the campus newspaper (COM 108 or 308).

-LITERARY STUDIES EMPHASIS 15 Semester Hours
+2. At least one applied publication course must be at the 300 level (COM 307 or 308).

-ENG 322 3
+LITERARY STUDIES ENG 322 MPHASIS Shakespeare 15 Semester Hours 3

-Select three: 9
+Select three courses: Additional literature or fil m courses (with departmental approval, some THE 9 Courses may also apply)

-Additional literature or film courses (with departmental approval,
+Select one course: 3

-some THE courses may also apply)
+ENG 305 Advanced Grammar and Editing

-Select one: 3
+ENG 308 Creative Nonfiction

-ENG 305, ENG 308, or ENG 353
+ENG 353 Writing Assessment